HOW TO TRACK YOUR TRADES

 Why an Online Trading Journal Is More Effective

 Many traders start by tracking trades in a spreadsheet.
 While this works for a short time, it becomes slow, messy and difficult to analyse as your trade count grows.
-You spend more time managing the tool than improving your trading.

 An online trading journal solves these problems by automating calculations, organising your data and displaying your trade statistics clearly.
-You simply log your trades, and everything else is handled for you.

 How to Track Your Trades Step by Step